 The only consolation that remains is that the choir is not the financial loser in the outcome.
-Prof. Stephens had been caught before and this time demanded a \$400 forfeit, which was put in his hands several weeks ago, and which he will now convert to the choir fund for the non-appearance of the company, which will leave sufficient money with him to pay off all advertising and other expenses.
-The company is next booked
+Prof. Stephens had been caught before and this time demanded a \$400 forfeit, which was put in his bands several weeks ago, and which he will now convert to the choir fund for the non-appearance of the company, which will leave sufficient money with have given but one performance-that | to appear in San Francisco.